missmaggiemo/maggie_app/README.md

 And a bunch of other things.
 You can read the Gemfile if you really want to know.

-*If you're here because you've found a bug, please tell me about it!*
+*If you're here because you've found a bug or a typo, please tell me about it!*

 Email me at maggie@missmaggiemo.com.